Etenil/assegai/README.md

 ## Installation

-*Note: A full demonstration video is available illustrating points covered in the installation and getting started sections.
-Please visit [youtube](https://www.youtube.com/watch?v=c3jxjB5p99E) to view the video*
+*Note: A full demonstration video is available illustrating points covered in the installation and the getting started sections.
+Please visit [youtube](https://www.youtube.com/watch?v=c3jxjB5p99E) to view the video.*

 To install Assegai you will first need to install [composer](http://getcomposer.org).
 Then create a composer.json file for your project that requires *etenil/assegai*.
 An example composer.json file should look as following:
 ```json